MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/retail-data-residency.md

 ## Synchronize specific segments of records

-You may choose to configure Commerce Data Exchange (CDX) so that only specific segments of records are synchronized to specific RCSUs.
+You can configure Commerce Data Exchange (CDX) so that only specific segments of records are synchronized to specific RCSUs.

 ### Prerequisites